Updated: Jun 24

 “Have you ever had a client face death before?”

 “Of course.”
 My reply came a bit too quickly and had a scorpion’s sting on the end.
-Rochelle adeptly dodged the lashing but raised an eyebrow to indicate she had noticed.
+She adeptly dodged the lashing but raised an eyebrow to indicate she had noticed.
 Otherwise her expression remained soft and open.

 “What came up?”

 “His name was Jamie.”
 I said, wiping a small tear from the corner of my eye.
-I tried to ignore the rush of memories pouring into my consciousness from the crack in the damn I had just unwittingly made.
+I tried to ignore the rush of memories pouring from the crack in the damn I had just unwittingly made.
 “He was one of my first clients in private practice, but he had also gone to the same high school as me.
 We were on the JV basketball team together.”

 “Tell me about him.”
 Her words were unnecessary as I had fallen into the memory of Jamie, wading into its depths, unsure of what I would find.
-Although the waters were murky, a mixture of separate memories decades apart and churned together, my blind groping produced a picture of Jamie’s face.
+Although the waters were murky--a mixture of separate memories decades apart and churned together--my blind groping produced a picture of Jamie’s face.

 I had asked him if our going to the same small high school in the middle of nowhere would bother him.
 Although I was 3 years older than him, there were less than 300 students in our 7th through 12th grade school.
 It was the kind of town where the school secretary would call the mothers who would then call each other as their kids came home from school.
 News traveled faster than buses, and the town prided itself on the efficiency of its gossip chain.

 “No,” he had assured me, “it’s actually better this way.
 Now I don’t have to explain who Mr. Minick (the librarian) was or how living 2 blocks away meant I could run home after school to avoid J.P. (the biggest bully in the school).”